Best WiFi Routers in India (2026)

 Score Breakdown

 The best single router for power users.
 If your router location can reach all rooms and you have 50+ devices or a 300+ Mbps broadband plan, the AX73's raw power is unmatched.
-For large homes with dead zones, the Deco X50 mesh is better.
+Add a OneMesh extender if coverage falls short.

 Comparison Table